AkbasMesut/EbebekPracticum/README.md

 # EbebekPracticum

-In order to show payment of employement, it was written.
+it was written in order to show payment of employees.